codejones-hub/plutus/doc/tutorials/contract-testing.rst

      the check at the end of each test to be customized.

-But what is the ``instanceSpec`` in the code above?  `propRunActions_`_ creates the contract instances that are tested by the script, and the ``instanceSpec`` tells it which contract instances to create.
+But what is the ``instanceSpec`` in the code above?  `propRunActions_`_ creates the contract instances that are needed by a test, and the ``instanceSpec`` tells it which contract instances to create.
 A handle is created for each contract instance, which is used to invoke their endpoints from the test.
 Different contracts have different endpoints,